yannickoo/bpm/README.md

 and changes the background color accordingly.
 Colors are generated via [randomColor](https://github.com/davidmerfield/randomColor).

 You can even set the luminosity and hue of the generated background color.
-For duration of the transition can be set as well.
+The transition duration can be set as well.